switch to text-only version

 6. Expose Them to Everything Now

 Whatever your dog is going to encounter in its working life — introduce it now, during that critical early window.
-Terrain.
+Tall grass and weeds.
 Vehicles.
-Gunfire.
+Loud noises.
 Water.
 Other dogs.
 Strangers.
-Gear.
+Your hunting gear.
 All of it.

-The exposure doesn't have to be intense.
-It just has to happen.
+Exposure needs to be gradual and comfortable.
 A puppy that grows up seeing and experiencing the full range of situations it'll face as an adult is a dog that handles those situations with confidence rather than anxiety.

 7. You Don't Need Fancy — You Need Consistent